Access to Computers

 A specific learning disability is unique to the individual and can appear in a variety of ways.
 It may be difficult to diagnose, to determine impact, and to accommodate.

-Generally speaking, someone may be diagnosed with a learning disability if he or she is of average or above-average intelligence and there is a lack of achievement at age and ability level or a large discrepancy between achievement and intellectual ability.
+Generally speaking, someone may be diagnosed with a learning disability if they are of average or above-average intelligence and there is a lack of achievement at age and ability level or a large discrepancy between achievement and intellectual ability.

 - spoken language—listening and speaking